TebogoYungMercykay/Serverless_TODO_App_using_Aws_Lambda/README.md

-# ALX Cloud Development:  Final-project
+# ALX Cloud Development - Final-project

 In this project, I will develop and deploy a simple "TODO" application using AWS Lambda and the Serverless framework.
 This application will allow me to create, remove, update, and get TODO items.
 <img src="./images/serverless-framework.png" alt="Serverless framework" width="100%" height="auto">